joseph-cz/marvel-tracker/README.md

 - Phase 3 (Infinity Saga) movies are now included in tracker.
 - Selection menu is functional.
 - Added Bootstrap.
 - Added card system for movies.
-More information about movies will be added later on.
+- Added Synopsis for each film.
+- Started work on implementing trailers.

 ### Version 1